Jack Nunge: Personal life

 Nunge's father, Mark, was an emergency physician and played basketball for the University of Rochester.
 On November 21, 2020, Mark died unexpectedly at age 53, causing Nunge to miss the first two games of his sophomore season at Iowa.
 His mother, Beth, played basketball and softball for Central College.
 Nunge's sisters have played volleyball at the college level: Rebecca at Notre Dame, and Jessica at Florida State and Illinois.
+His brother, Bob, also played for Xavier - he was a Junior during the 2023–24 season.
 His cousin, Chelsea Poppens, played in the Women's National Basketball Association after a college career at Iowa State.